Codes4Fun/moshi.cpp/README.md

 # moshi.cpp

-A partial port of Kyutai's Moshi to C++ and ggml.
+A port of Kyutai's Moshi to C++ and ggml.
 * https://github.com/kyutai-labs/moshi

-As of right now, it's development is primarily for learning and development.
+As of right now, it exists primarily for learning and development.
 It's being done to learn about AI, torch, ggml, and other libraries and tools.

 ## Status